Green ‘Disruption’, Not ‘Revolution’

 Empire Diaries

-November 14, 2023: It’s November, and like every year this time, pollution in Dilli is back in the news.
+November 14, 2023: It’s November, and like every year this time, pollution in Delhi-NCR is back in the news.
 As usual, everyone is blaming the farmers of Punjab for burning stubble and sparking air pollution.
 But at the root of this mess, farmers are not at fault.
-Instead, they are themselves the victims, just like the people of Dilli.
-The actual culprits of this annual pollution drama in Dilli are sitting far, far away.
-They are the foreign players who once crafted the Green Revolution in India.
-To be precise, the Green Disruption – whose costs we are still counting, on multiple fronts.

-In 2009, on a bid to preserve groundwater due to excess water-use during paddy farming, the Punjab government created a law, called the Punjab Preservation of Subsoil Water Act.
-It forces farmers to delay the planting of paddy until the monsoon rain arrives in Punjab.
-Due to this law, Punjab’s farmers can start paddy farming only in mid-June.
-Earlier, they used to start paddy cultivation in April and finish it in September.
+Due to this law, Punjab’s farmers can start paddy farming only in mid-June, not before that.
+Earlier, they used to start paddy cultivation in April and wrap it up in September.
 The 2009 law made them start rice farming in June and, therefore, finish it not before October.

-During mid and late October, they start clearing the fields.
-Since there is a rush to make the farmland ready for wheat cultivation, which is the next farming cycle, the farmers burn all the paddy straw quickly.
-Unfortunately, October onwards, the pre-winter northern wind blows from Punjab towards Dilli.
-It carries the smoke from the burning stubble all the way into the national capital region.
+From mid and late October, they start clearing their fields for the next crop cycle.
+There is a rush to make the farmland ready for wheat cultivation – the next farming cycle – so, the farmers quickly burn all the paddy straw.

-So, shall we conclude that the Punjab government, therefore, is solely responsible for this annual pollution mess in Dilli every November?
-No, it is not the sole culprit.
-The story goes far deeper than Punjab’s 2009 law.
-In fact, you need to dig into the past to know the actual origin of Dilli’s pre-winter air pollution.
-To get to the root of the problem, let us look at a timeline of events, starting with the launch of the highly overrated Green Revolution in India.
+In fact, you need to dig into the past to know the actual origin of Delhi’s post-Diwali and pre-winter air pollution spell.
+To get to the root of the problem, let us look at a timeline of events, starting with the launch of the much-hyped Green Revolution.

 The plan was simple and devastating.
 Western agri-tech and agrochemical companies would use influential international institutions to literally break into various countries’ farming sector.
 They would disrupt their indigenous, sustainable, and simple farming practices.
 They would superimpose chemical-based and machine-driven farming techniques.
 The official objective was to increase the production of crops and profits for farmers.